jordanlgraves/geneforge/README.md

 ## Retrieval Augmented Generation
+Retrieval Augmented Generation: [https://arxiv.org/abs/2005.11401] A narrow implementation of RAG is implemented through tool use.
+For example, the agent has the option to query available libraries and parts within those libraries.
+The responses from these tools calls allow the model to integrate drop-in libraries in the design process.
-Retrieval Augmented Generation: [https://arxiv.org/abs/2005.11401] While not yet implemented, RAG will be used to provide the agent with access to a wide range of information.
+While not yet fully implemented, RAG will be used to provide the agent with access to a wide range of background information.
 This will give the planning agent the ability to search through scientific literature to find relevant information to assist in the design process.

 ## Reinforcement learning
 Reinforcement learning with verifiable rewards (RLVF): <https://arxiv.org/html/2503.23829v1>